gertjanklein/iris-export-builder/doc/configuration.md

   UDL sources from GitHub don't have timestamps, but they get one from the UDL to XML conversion.
 These are always stripped.

+* **export_version**: specifies the version to use in the generated export file.
+Possible values are `25` (Cache) and `26` (IRIS).
+This is especially useful for UDL sources.
+If not specified here, the version used will be the one the UDL to XML conversion server creates.
+If the sources are actually saved from a Caché server, and the conversion server is IRIS (or vice versa), this can lead to problems with class storage definitions.

+  For XML sources, this setting is usually best left empty.